NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Materials and Methods

 \subsection{Baseline Model}

-We use the supervised learning model 3D U-Net \cite{cciccek20163d} as our baseline model which is useful to extract spatial information of 3D objects.
-We follow the original 3D U-Net network architecture with three sampling levels and a bottleneck layer using the same number of convolutional filters.
+We use the supervised learning model 3D U-Net \cite{cciccek20163d} as our baseline model.
+We follow the original 3D U-Net architecture with three sampling levels and a bottleneck layer using the same number of convolutional filters.
 The channel size for both the input and output to 3D U-Net model in our work is 1.
-The input to 3D U-Net is an ill-posed volume reconstructed from two projections of the 3D coronary tree by a conventional back-projection method and the output is the 3D coronary tree reconstruction result.
-We train two 3D U-Net models based on the CCTA dataset \cite{ZENG2023102287} in terms of 669 RCA data and 788 LAD data, respectively, where we split them into 75\% training data, 15\% validation data and 10\% test data.
-The test datasets here are the same datasets used for validation of our proposed model.
+The input to 3D U-Net is an ill-posed volume reconstructed from two clinical-angle projections of the 3D coronary tree by a conventional back-projection method, and the output is the 3D coronary tree reconstruction result.
+We train two 3D U-Net models based on the CCTA dataset \cite{ZENG2023102287} using 669 RCA data points and 788 LAD data points, respectively, where we split them into 75\% training, 15\% validation, and 10\% test data.
+The test datasets here are the same datasets used for testing our proposed model.

-We implement 3D U-Net baseline model using PyTorch \cite{paszke2019pytorch} and choose Adam optimiser \cite{kingma2014adam} with an initial learning rate of $10^{-4}$.
-A learning rate decay policy is used where the learning rate is decayed by $0.1$ if no improvement is seen after 10 epochs.
+We implement the 3D U-Net baseline model using PyTorch \cite{paszke2019pytorch} and choose the Adam optimiser \cite{kingma2014adam} with an initial learning rate of $10^{-4}$.
+A learning rate decay policy is used, where the learning rate is decayed by $0.1$ if no improvement is observed after 10 epochs.
 We use an early stopping strategy to avoid overfitting when there is no more improvement after 15 epochs.
 The training was performed with a batch size of 3 on an HPC cluster utilizing Nvidia Tesla v100 GPUs.
 The models are trained with MSE loss.